corda/corda-runtime-os/applications/examples/serialization-amqp/custom-serializer-poc/README.md

-These commands are run from `corda-runtime-os/applications/examples/serialization-amqp/custom-serializer-poc`.
+The following commands are run from `corda-runtime-os/applications/examples/serialization-amqp/custom-serializer-poc`.

 Build CPKs: